Norman Daniels

+Normal Daniels speaking at a retirement party.

 Norman Daniels (born 1942) is an American political philosopher and philosopher of science, political theorist, ethicist, and bioethicist at Harvard University and the Harvard T.H.
 Chan School of Public Health.
 Before his career at Harvard, Daniels had built his career as a medical ethicist at Tufts University in Medford, Massachusetts, and at Tufts University School of Medicine, also in Boston.
 He also developed the concept of accountability for reasonableness with James Sabin, an ethics framework used to challenge the healthcare resource allocation in the 1990s.

 Teaching positions

 Until his retirement at the end of June 2017, Daniels was Mary B. Saltonstall Professor of Population Ethics and Professor of Ethics and Population Health in the Department of Global Health and Population at the Harvard T.H.
 Chan School of Public Health in Boston.

 Previously, and for 33 years, he had taught political philosophy at Tufts University in Medford, Massachusetts.
 At Tufts University, he had been Goldthwaite Professor and chair of the philosophy department, and at Tufts University School of Medicine, he was professor of medical ethics (1969–2002).